ajchili/sync/README.md

 * Many unfound bugs
 * Still in development
 * Potentially high bandwidth usage
-	* _I am currently unable to test the bandwidth usagse of sync, however, the application communicates between clients/server multiple times per second for multiple queries._
+	* _I am currently unable to test the bandwidth usages of sync, however, the application communicates between clients/server multiple times per second for multiple queries._

 ## setup
 1. Check to see if Java is downloaded
 	* The easiest way to do this is to go to the [Java Download Page](https://www.java.com/en/download/) and download the latest version.
-After downloading the lastest version, run the installer.
+After downloading the latest version, run the installer.
 This will either install, update, or notify  you that Java is installed.
 2. Download [sync](https://www.github.com/ajchili/sync)
 	* **No released version, for pre-release testing, please fork or download the repository and run though an IDE.**
 3. Run sync